American Community School of Abu Dhabi, Al Khalidyah – The Review

 Extra and co-curricular provision [E/CCAs] is outstanding in breadth and quality.
 Clubs and activities include an array of provision around the IB, TV production, architectural design, robotics, drama, music, instruments; community service; Lego; model United Nations; public speaking; arts and crafts; field trips; student council; martial arts; animal action; athletics; books; creative writing; enterprise, iVipers; Palestinian Children’s Relief Fund work; Tri-M; dance crew; Hands on Haiti; Prom Committee; boy, girl and Cub scouts; jazz band; choir; drama; and Zumba, story-time and scrap-booking for younger children.

 Independent feedback to whichschooladvisor has been limited but uniformly glowing.
 The American Community School of Abu Dhabi students write of “loving my school” and being “blessed.”
-Interestingly feedback has strengthened in 2016-17 and the school has now been awarded whichschooladvisor Good School status, its highest award for the Emirate’s best schools.
+Interestingly feedback has strengthened in 2016-18 and the school has now been awarded WhichSchoolAdvisor Good School 2016-17 and 2017-18 status, its highest award for the Emirate’s best schools.